-The “soldiers” are very reserved and they usually run from tumultuous situations.
-They are also attached to routines and norms.
-They are also very driven.
+The “soldiers” are very reserved and usually run from tumultuous situations.
+They’re also attached to routines and norms and very driven.

 These make up 7% of people.
 This is where the sleeper sleeps face down on his bed, hugging a pillow with his arms and turning his head to one side.

-Those who fall to sleep like this are anxious, nervous people with a lot of energy.
+Those who sleep like this are anxious, nervous people with a lot of energy.
 Also, their personality type tends to have difficulty accepting criticism.

 The starfish position

-A select 5% of sleepers sleep on their back and have arms spread up by their head.
-They also usually bend their legs.
+A select 5% of people sleep on their back and have their arms spread up by their head.
+They usually bend their legs.

-They are individuals that can make friends quickly.
-Also, they are people who avoid being the center of attention.
-And they prefer to be in the background of reunions and groups.
+They’re individuals that can make friends quickly.
+Also, they avoid being the center of attention, and prefer to be in the background of reunions and groups.

 Did you recognize any of these positions?
 Don’t feel deceived if you didn’t find yours.